 Prior to the implementation of eWorkOrders, these allocations were based upon the percentage of total production space each product line required.
 Now with eWorkOrders, the proper maintenance overhead allocations are just a few mouse clicks away.
 The differences in the data were significant enough to affect product pricing and the products on the largest parts of the production were able to have their market prices reduced, which of course, increased sales.
 Some products had to have their prices increased.
 This helped to prevent selling the product at a loss.
 One unexpected result was that the overall maintenance costs were reduced when eWorkOrders helped to identify the need for training improvements for operators on some of the production lines and to better help coordinate the workload of the entire service department amongst the workers.
 This also increased the morale of the entire department.

 From start to finish, the implementation of eWorkOrders CMMS into the customers’ maintenance operations exceeded all expectations.

-The initial intent of the project was to simply and address the many forms of waste, both obvious and hidden, inherent in an old-fashioned, verbal and paper based work request system.
+The initial intent of the project was to simplify processes and address the many forms of waste, both obvious and hidden, inherent in an old-fashioned, verbal, and paper-based work request system.
 But the more the employees and their managers used the system, the more that they liked it.
 The more they liked it, the more they used it.
 The more they used it, the more data became available for analysis.
 The more analysis they performed, the more obvious it became that the data and the flexibility of the system would lead to more and more reports that gave the company and departmental managers new tools to make educated decisions on work request prioritization and effectiveness.

 Some of the biggest advantages they identified were: